linyinfeng/oranc-action/README.md

 Use an OCI registry (typically, [ghcr.io](https://ghcr.io)) to distribute binary caches of your Nix packages.

-## Warning
+> [!CAUTION]

-Tags, image manifests, and layers created by oranc are so different from other typical OCI repositories.
+> Tags, image manifests, and layers created by oranc are so different from other typical OCI repositories.
-So I don't know if it is an abuse of OCI registries.
+> So I don't know if it is an abuse of OCI registries.
 Pushing to [ghcr.io](https://ghcr.io) may violate the terms of service of GitHub.

 ## Quick Start